 As Wilson put it: "The untutored mind does not like to be alone with itself."

-When I first read that study, I felt seen in a way I didn't enjoy.
-Because I recognized myself in it.
+That study has a way of making people feel seen in a way they don't enjoy.
 Not the shock part.
 But the impulse.
 The constant reaching for something, anything, rather than sitting with what's actually happening inside.
 The email that doesn't need answering.
 The article that doesn't need reading.
-The conversation I insert myself into because the alternative is silence, and silence has a way of making things audible that I've spent years trying to mute.
+The conversation you insert yourself into because the alternative is silence, and silence has a way of making things audible that you've spent years trying to mute.

 What mindfulness actually does (and why it's uncomfortable)